-An artificial neural network (ANN) is a machine learning platform which simulates a human neural system.
-The network and the operation are arranged in a way that resembles human neurons as well as their learning process.
+An artificial neural network (ANN) is a machine learning platform which resembles a human neural system and its learning process.
 The system includes at least three layers: an input layer, a hidden layer and an output layer.
-When the network has multiple hidden layers, it is called a deep neural network (DNN).
-Training a DNN efficiently has become a major topic in the emerging deep-learning discipline \cite{lecun2015deep,goodfellow2016deep,aggarwal2018neural}.

-Most DNNs involve certain optimization which adjusts the weights connecting neurons to minimize the so-called loss function associated with the learning process \cite{le2011optimization,martens2010deep,young2015optimizing}.
-Among them, stochastic gradient descent (SGD) is a particularly successful algorithm employed in the field.
-Today SGD appears in almost all deep-learning applications.
-Nevertheless, the full reason behind such a good outcome is still an on-going mystery.
-Many researchers are actively searching for the theoretical principles behind its tremendous success \cite{advani2013statistical,baldassi2016unreasonable,zhang2021understanding}.
-Possibly, the high degree of anisotropy on the random noises associated with SGD enables the learning process to escape from local minima en route to the best destination \cite{chaudhari2018stochastic}.
-Significantly, there has been an increasing number of ideas that are borrowed from the classical statistical physics \cite{zhang2018energy,feng2021phases,carleo2019machine,mehta2019high}.
+When there are multiple hidden layers, it is called a deep neural network (DNN), whose efficient training has been a major topic in the emerging discipline \cite{lecun2015deep,goodfellow2016deep,aggarwal2018neural}.
+Most DNNs engage routines that adjust the weights of neural connections and minimize the so-called loss function for the learning process \cite{le2011optimization,martens2010deep,young2015optimizing}.
+Among them, stochastic gradient descent (SGD) has been a particularly successful algorithm which appears in almost all DNN applications.
+But the theoretical principle behind its tremendous success is still an on-going research topic \cite{advani2013statistical,baldassi2016unreasonable,zhang2021understanding}.
+Possibly, the high degree of stochastic anisotropy associated with SGD enables the optimization to escape from local minima en route to the best configuration \cite{chaudhari2018stochastic}.